Frequently Asked Questions

 What annual school calendar do you follow?

-VBE follows as slightly modified version of the Pueblo County School District 70 academic calendar.
-This calendar will be updated and posted on the website each year in both English and Spanish.
+VBE follows a slightly modified version of the Pueblo County School District 70 academic calendar.
+The VBE academic calendar can be found on the Calendar tab of this website.

 What is the weekly and daily school schedule?